armory/docs/content/en/docs/armory-admin/artifacts-docker-connect.md

             trackDigests: false                # Track digest changes.
 This is not recommended as it consumes a high QPM, and most registries are flaky.
             insecureRegistry: false            # Treat the docker registry as insecure (don't validate the ssl cert).
             # repositories:                      # An optional list of repositories to cache images from.
 If not provided, Spinnaker will attempt to read accessible repositories from the registries _catalog endpoint
-            # regex: <regexForYourRepos> # Optional regular expression that specifies what repositories Clouddriver caches images from.
+            # repositoriesRegex: <regexForYourRepos> # Optional regular expression that specifies what repositories Clouddriver caches images from.
 This is useful if you add repos frequently.
 Any new repo that matches the regex gets cached automatically.
             - library/nginx
             # passwordFile: docker-pass        # The path to a file containing your docker password in plaintext (not docker/config.json file).
 This field support "encryptedFile" secret references.
             # passwordCommand: abc # Command to retrieve docker token/password, commands must be available in environment